 Espresso 4.0 by Wizata

-In the steel industry, one of the things, or generally in the heavy industry, what permeates is that all manufacturers are under pressure to always be as efficient as possible...
+In the steel industry, one of the things, that permeates is that all manufacturers are under pressure to always be as efficient as possible.

-Is this a technology that's reserved only for certain types of producers and manufacturers?
+Is this a technology that's reserved for certain types of producers and manufacturers?
 Or is it universal?
-And if it's better for some, who are those and why?
+And if it's better some, who are those and why?

-You can think of ERP as a backbone or a back office type product that handles everything from sales or entering leads, opportunities, sales orders, purchase orders...
+You can think of ERP as a backbone or a back office type product that handles everything from sales or entering leads, sales orders, purchase orders.

 In this Espresso 4.0 episode, we decided to do things differently.
 We have a double guest attack team with Crystal and Johan for the first time.